barryclark/jekyll-now/_posts/2019-08-15-Global-All-weather-portfolios-investment-adventures-of-an-Aussie-couple.md

 ***

 **Question:** How do you know when and by how much to rebalance the portfolio weights.
 Is this based on the prevailing growth and inflation environments?
-If som wouldn't it require a measure and also a forecast for growth and inflation?
+If so wouldn't it require a measure and also a forecast for growth and inflation?

 **Answer:**